 - Consider deleting the parts that do not match the specifications of Merchant Center before you upload your feed data.

-- Add the missing pieces of information over your feed, making it a match with the Merchant Center requirements.
+- Add the missing pieces of information to your feed, making it a match with the Merchant Center requirements.

 Now that you are done with the ideal feed format, it’s time to register your feed over the Merchant Center account and go live.